schmidtundtoechter/erpnext_infrastructure/README.md

 ---

-### 3. `ssh_container_service`
+### 2. `ssh_container_service`

-Dieses Verzeichnis enthält Skripte und Konfigurationen zur Verwaltung von SSH-Diensten in einer containerisierten Umgebung.
-Es dient der Aktivierung und Verwaltung von SSH-Zugängen zu Containern.
+This directory contains scripts and configurations for managing SSH services in a containerized environment.
+It is used to enable and manage SSH access to containers.

-#### Enthaltene Dateien:
+#### Included Files:

-- `Dockerfile` – Basis-Image für SSH-Dienste.
+- `Dockerfile` – Base image for SSH services.
-- `setup.sh` – Setup-Skript für SSH-Dienste.
+- `setup.sh` – Setup script for SSH services.
-- `config` – Beispielkonfigurationen für SSH.
+- `config` – Example configurations for SSH.

 ---